Transfer courses to MVCC

 Mohawk Valley Community College's transfer equivalency site is intended as a guide for our prospective students and is continually updated with new equivalencies as they are determined.

 The information on our TES system is provided as a guide to how previous college credit work may transfer to MVCC.
 Please note: There may be some programmatic variations in how some transfer credit is applied.
 Final determination of transfer credit acceptance is ultimately made by the Associate Dean of your Academic Department.
 You must provide official transcripts of all completed coursework in order for transfer credit to be applied.

 **NOTE: YOU MUST HAVE A "C" OR BETTER IN A COURSE FOR IT TO BE

 CONSIDERED FOR TRANSFER**

 Find out how your courses can transfer out of MVCC to another institution if you are interested.

 SUNY Transfer Appeal Process

-If you do not agree with Mohawk Valley Community College's decision on the granting or placement of credit that you earned at a prior SUNY institution, you have the right to submit an appeal to Dr. Maryrose Eannace, Vice President for Learning and Academic Affairs.
+If you do not agree with Mohawk Valley Community College's decision on the granting or placement of credit that you earned at a prior SUNY institution, you have the right to submit an appeal to the Vice President for Learning and Academic Affairs in Payne Hall room 395.

 While each campus has a slightly different transfer appeal process, you should be prepared to provide reasonable material to support your case, such as the course description or syllabus in question.
 The campus transfer representative will explain the process to you and let you know exactly what materials are needed.